Anupam0401/Arcade-Game-Arena/README.txt

 5 for sudoku
 6 for GTC
 7 for Jumping Jack
-to play, Enter any other number to exit.
+to play, Enter any other number to exit the menu.

+Instructions are given inside the respective games.
-select game of you choice and ENJOY!!
+Select game of your choice and ENJOY!!